SoftUni-Internal/interactive-content/EN/03-Polymorphism/01-Polymorphism.md

 **Subclasses** of our class Mammal could be **Cats**, **Dogs**, **Pigs**, **Horses** - And they also have their individual implementation for making a sound.

-Lets see that in code:
+Let us see that in code:

 ``` java
 class Mammal {